alibaba/opentelemetry-go-auto-instrumentation/docs/how-to-write-tests-for-plugins.md

 ```

-In `init` function, you need to wrap your test case with `NewGeneralTestCase`, `NewGeneralTestCase` receives the
+In the `init` function, you need to wrap your test case with `NewGeneralTestCase`, which receives the
 following arguments:

 testName, moduleName, minVersion, maxVersion, minGoVersion, maxGoVersion string, testFunc func(t *testing.T, env